Satisficing Equilibrium: Technical Appendix

+The remainder of the proof consists of deriving an explicit upper bound for $c_1(d,S,k) + c_2(d,S,k)$, which we do in several steps (\Cref{lem:expectation} to \Cref{lem:c2}).

-\begin{remark*}[The Chen-Stein method in games] The Chen-Stein method has previously been employed in the study of games by \cite{powers1990limiting} who studies the distribution of pure Nash equilibria in random games in the presence of ties; \cite{stanford1997distribution} who studies the distribution of pure Nash equilibria in two-player games with vector payoffs; \cite{Rin00} who studies the distribution of pure Nash equilibria in random games with correlated payoffs; and \cite{stanford2004individually} who proves the non-emptiness of the set of feasible and individually rational payoffs in games with many actions per player.
-In fact, to prove the latter, \cite{stanford2004individually} derives as an intermediate step the prevalence of action profiles in which each agent plays at least a $k$th-best response to every other agent, i.e., $\V{k}{k}$-satisficing equilibria, as the numbers of actions diverge.
-The latter can be shown to follow as a corollary of our \cref{thm:general}. \end{remark*}
+\begin{remark}[The Chen-Stein method in games] The Chen-Stein theorem provides a method for approximating the distribution of the sum of Bernoulli random variables with a Poisson distribution, provided the Bernoulli variables have limited dependence.
+See \citet*{arratia1989two} for a discussion of the Chen-Stein method and a proof.
+The method has previously been employed in the study of games by, for example, \cite*{powers1990limiting} who studies the distribution of pure Nash equilibria in random games in the presence of ties; \cite*{Rin00} who studies the distribution of pure Nash equilibria in random games with correlated payoffs; and \cite*{stanford2004individually} who proves the non-emptiness of the set of feasible and individually rational payoffs in games with many actions per agent.
+In fact, to prove the latter, \cite*{stanford2004individually} derives as an intermediate step the prevalence of action profiles in which each agent plays a top $k$ action in response to the actions of the other agents, i.e., $\V{k}{k}$-satisficing equilibria, as the numbers of actions diverge.
+The latter can be shown to follow as a corollary of our \cref{lem:general}. \end{remark}